 At Humanists UK, we work to bring non-religious people together to develop their own views and an understanding of the world around them.
 Together, our networks of activists are involved in a range of charitable services which help us to create lasting change for a better society, as well as creating spaces for like-minded people to come together and share ideas.

-We have always had the building of non-religious community as one of our aims but the way that we do this has changed a lot over the last century or so.
-From the 1890s until the 1940s we offered non-religious congregational models of community, in what were basically non-religious ‘churches’.
-The popularity of such models declined with the popularity of all congregational models, including churches themselves.
-Today, our local humanist groups offer a focus for fellowship and community amongst the non-religious, as well as providing opportunities to campaign and be active on local level on the many social and political issues that humanists care about, and we are always looking for people to set up more of them.
+We have always had the building of non-religious community as one of our aims but the way that we do this has changed a lot over the last century.
+Today, humanist community work happens across various frontiers – including both online and in person – and ranges the work of our local humanist groups around the country to the various events, activities, and socials we put on through our various sections and networks.
+These avenues provide opportunities for non-religious people to take an interest in our campaigns and services, and to get active on a local level with the many social and political issues that humanists care about, and we are always looking for people to set up more of them.

 We also support specific communities like the Defence Humanists for non-religious armed forces personnel and their families, and LGBT Humanists.
 These sections of Humanists UK offer community to their members, and a shared voice.
 And we support humanist choirs – currently in London and the North West.

-Humanist Students is our student section, bringing together atheist, humanist, and secular university student societies across the country.
-And Young Humanists represents and supports humanists aged 18-35: whether you’ve just left education, are working your way up the career ladder, or are raising a family (or all three!), Young Humanists is designed for you.
+Humanist Students is our student section, bringing together non-religious students and humanist student societies across the country.
+Humanist Students leads our organisation on campuses around the country and is headed up by a directly elected President, chosen by the student members of Humanists UK.
+Our section Young Humanists is here to represent and support humanists aged 18-35 through social events around the UK, including gigs, comedy nights, brunches, board games nights, and networking events.
+Whether you’ve just left education, are working your way up the career ladder, or are raising a family (or all three!), Young Humanists is designed for you.

 In service of the wider community, our trained celebrants are increasingly asked to devise and officiate at civic ceremonies like mayoral installations, remembrance days and other occasions, where the brief is to shape an occasion which will be secular in the inclusive sense of the word and bring people together as members of a shared society.